-Committee Member Relevant Audit Experience David Bronicheski Served as the chief financial officer of Algonquin Power & Utilities Corp. from 2007 to 2020 and is currently a member of the audit committee of Badger Daylighting Ltd. Anna El-Erian Capital markets and legal background, as well as experience as a former Audit Committee member at Altius Minerals Corporation Earl Ludlow Former executive management at Fortis Inc., one of the leading gas and electricity utilities, and directly involved in regulatory and audit review at the Fortis Inc. subsidiary level, and member of multiple subsidiary and non-profit audit committees
+Committee Member Relevant Audit Experience David Bronicheski Served as the chief financial officer of Algonquin Power & Utilities Corp. from 2007 to 2020 and is currently a member of the audit committee of Badger Daylighting Ltd. Anna El-Erian Capital markets and legal background, as well as experience as a former Audit Committee member at Altius Minerals Corporation and current Audit Committee Chair at Entrée Resources Ltd. Earl Ludlow Former executive management at Fortis Inc., one of the leading gas and electricity utilities, and directly involved in regulatory and audit review at the Fortis Inc. subsidiary level, and member of multiple subsidiary and non-profit audit committees